 In the 21st-century, people search for instant gratification.
 But understanding that the road to the ‘top’ (wherever that may be) is a marathon not a sprint, and so having someone who knows your history and understands how you operate is a priceless commodity that you should cherish.
 Setting common goals together and reviewing them periodically will help both parties work more efficiently, and remaining conscious of the fact that when one fails, you both fail will keep you focused on the process and not the result.
 Knowing how you will likely behave in certain situations, handle pressure at important times, react in the face of adversity and deal with criticisms are all vital components of a successful interpersonal relationship; taking the time to self-reflect and familiarize yourself with your own personality traits will be essential in expediting the development process.
 I can say that had I known at the start of my coaching career what I know now, both I and my players would almost certainly have been exponentially greater.
 In any relationship, work or personal, cultivating trust, respect and loyalty are vital in determining success and longevity.
 One thing I can say with certainty is as my experience improves I am acutely aware of the idea that I know less and less about more and more.

-A PTR Professional, USPTA Elite Professional, and NSCA-CSCS certified strength and conditioning coach Mark has worked with players, such as Martina Hingis, Nadia Petrova and Bethanie Mattek-Sands and Danka Kovinic.
-Former Head Female Development Coach for the Kazakhstan Tennis Federation and currently working for China’s prestigious Star River team.
+A PTR Professional, USPTA Elite Professional, and NSCA-CSCS certified strength and conditioning coach Mark is the current coach of 33rd ranked Magda Linette, and has worked with players, such as Martina Hingis, Nadia Petrova, Bethanie Mattek-Sands and Danka Kovinic.
+Former Head Female Development Coach for the Kazakhstan Tennis Federation and working in cooperation with China’s prestigious Star River team.
 Mark played Division 1 college tennis for the University of South Alabama and earned a bachelor’s degree in Business Administration.
-You can visit Mark's website at www.firststriketennis.us
+You can visit Mark's website at www.firststriketennis.us or follow him on Instagram at @coachgellard